Zhuo-Ren/sm2/sm2/readme.md

 # Introduction
-This is a Python implement of SM-2 arithmetic.
+This is a Python implement of SM-2 algorithm.
-You can get a introduction of this arithmetic from `https://www.supermemo.com/en/archives1990-2015/english/ol/sm2` or `./sm2-intro` (in Chinese).
+You can get a introduction of this algorithm from `https://www.supermemo.com/en/archives1990-2015/english/ol/sm2` or `./sm2-intro` (in Chinese).